Why SWEET supports social workers and other health professionals?

 Mardoche Sidor, SWEET’s president and founder responds this way.
 I have been a medical director in three different systems for health delivery, and I have also been on the ground with staff, patients and clients; I, too, have had my share of burn out.
 While I have been able to sublimate that and remain grounded to the work, closer to my patients and clients, and supportive to my psychiatry staff and first line clinicians, I have always felt a more transformative approach was needed, a bottom up approach, a real intermediary between the clinical and the administrative staff—a liaison—someone looking out for all of us who are taking care of others.

 Health professionals are humans, too.
-They give their best to their patients and clients, and someone needs to support them.
-Unfortunately, the system design does not encourage this.
-With little time or safe place to reflect on the work, and given that double, and even triple, bookings have become the norm, the system’s default is set-up to fail our patients and clients, and then us, who are doing our best to care for them.
+They give their best to their patients and clients, and someone needs to help them support themselves.
+Unfortunately, the system design makes this a challenge.
+With little time or safe place to reflect on the work, and given that double, and even triple, bookings have become the norm, the system’s default is set-up to make a challenge for our patients and clients, and then clinicians, who are doing their best to care for them.

-We clinicians have been left alone to take on the issue, and we are doing just that.
+Clinicians and agencies often report being left alone to take on the issue, and SWEET is pioneering such a movement.
 We know how to best care and advocate for others, and we now only need to support each other, if we are to continue being there for our patients and clients.
 “If not us, then who; if not now, then when; and, if not this then what?”
 If we do not take a step, things will not stay the same, they will only get worse.
 A social work colleague said it this way, “We will continue to burn out until we explode and we will not even want to see clients anymore."
 How much longer can we wait before this happens?
 More importantly, if we do nothing, our patients and clients, our loved ones, and the generations to come will only suffer.

 SWEET has taken on this cause now, because some issues are too important to wait any longer.
-But, it takes a village, and SWEET invites all of you to join the movement, to stand for our patients and clients, for our colleagues and ourselves, and for our profession and a better designed and humanized system. —Mardoche Sidor, MD
+But, it takes a village, and SWEET invites all of you to join the movement, to stand for our patients and clients, for our colleagues, ourselves, our agencies, and for our profession and a better designed and humanized system. —Mardoche Sidor, MD

 Karen Dubin McKnight, a social worker and co-founder of SWEET shares her perspective.
 I am an advocate who has used social work as my vehicle to affect change—for other people.
 When I consider what SWEET has to offer, the impact of the movement, and the urgency in the belief that social workers can be prioritized and made to feel like a priority, in the world of health professionals, I am both inspired and terrified.
 I have always struggled to be an advocate for myself, and I have frequently failed to use my own voice when it was necessary to stand up for the things that were important to me, all the things that I deserved professionally.